erlingstaff/the-freedom-forum/README.md

 # LoRa and bluetooth communication

-An android application that provide simple communication between two bluetooth enables devices using LoRa for intermidiate data transfer.
+An android application that provide simple communication between n bluetooth enabled devices using LoRa for intermidiate data transfer.
 This is made as a part of the Oslo Freedom Forum Hackathon Spring 2022.

 ## Features